LUCA BURATTO

 Luca Buratto – MiTo Milano 10 Settembre 2023

 Devo fare ammenda: ...non conoscevo Luca Buratto prima del concerto di ieri sera.
 Un interprete veramente raffinato, dotato di un’impeccabile tecnica (non una nota falsa in tutto il concerto, anche nel difficilissimo Gaspard) e capace di estrarre dalle partiture di Ravel tutte le sfumature che il compositore francese ha inserito nelle proprie composizioni.
 Veramente bravissimo e poco altro si può dire se non notare una piccola “pecca” nel primo tempo della Sonatine dove un eccesso di lirismo non si è ben accompagnato con lo stile neoclassico del brano.
 Ma per il resto onore al merito e mi chiedo come mai Buratto non ha la fama che si meriterebbe.
 Naturalmente non si vive di solo Ravel ma le premesse sono di altissimo livello e non si può che auspicare di assistere a un concerto con un programma più variegato.
-Ancora un concerto decentrato ma il pubblico non è quello locale ma quello di sempre dei concerti semplicemente spostatosi in perferia.
+Ancora un concerto decentrato ma il pubblico non è quello locale ma quello di sempre dei concerti semplicemente spostatosi in periferia.
 Quindi un commendevole sforzo ma con risultati probabilmente lontani dalle aspettative.
 Un bis dopo un programma molto impegnativo.

 Giovanni Neri - KURVENAL: LE RECENSIONI MUSICALI - Bologna, Italy, September 11, 2023